Image Credit: Arthur Osipyan

 There are thousands of members signed up to groups filled with junk.
 Perhaps it is a potential opportunity to moderate and sponsor a group, turning it into a clean, useful and interesting community that people get real value from.

-There may be opportunity for marketers on the platform to take control of low value communities and renovate them into highly engaged groups but without testing this idea it is hard to say whether it is good investment of time.
+There may be opportunity for marketers on the platform to take control of low value communities and renovate them into highly engaged groups but without testing this idea it is hard to say whether it is a good investment of time.